2222zz/osu-custom-overlay/README.md

 > - It predicts your score in real-time and shows your real-time ranking.
 > - 2 themes, with and without avatars.
 > - When the beatmap does not have global leaderboards, local scores will be shown automatically.
 > - To use this overlay you should be osu!
-APIv1 key and Osu!
+APIv1 key and osu!
 UID.
 > - API Links : https://old.ppy.sh/p/api or http://osu.ppy.sh/p/api

   #### Unsupported :